ngxs/store/docs/concepts/state/life-cycle.md

 ## `ngxsOnInit`

-If a state implements the `NgxsOnInit` interface, its `ngxsOnInit` method will be invoked after all the states from the state's module definition have been initialized and pushed into the state stream.
+If a state implements the `NgxsOnInit` interface, its `ngxsOnInit` method is invoked after the `InitState` or `UpdateState` action has been handled, depending on where the state is registered (root or feature).
+If your state is provided at the root level, its `ngxsOnInit` may be called immediately once the `ENVIRONMENT_INITIALIZER` token is resolved.
+However, it may also be called asynchronously if you handle the `InitState` action and have some asynchronous logic.

-The states' `ngxsOnInit` methods are invoked in a topological sorted order going from parent to child.
-The first parameter is the `StateContext` where you can get the current state and dispatch actions as usual.
+The `ngxsOnInit` methods of states are invoked in a topologically sorted order, going from parent to child states.
+Within these methods, the first parameter is the `StateContext`, which allows you to access the current state and dispatch actions as usual.

 ```ts
 export interface ZooStateModel {